dotnet/designs/accepted/2023/feature-switch-attributes.md

 }
 ```

-The advantage of this model is that it doesn't require defining an attribute type, and would allow the name of the type referenced in the `FeatureCheck` and `FeatureGuard` attributes to be more aligned with the feature name instead of the `Requires` attribute naming convention.
+The advantage of this model is that it doesn't require defining an attribute type, and would allow the name of the type referenced in the `FeatureCheck` and `FeatureDependsOn` attributes to be more aligned with the feature name instead of the `Requires` attribute naming convention.
 However, for the features which do have attributes it is another level of indirection that might not be necessary.
 Perhaps another option is to allow the referenced type to _optionally_ derive from `RequiresFeatureAttribute`.
 This would allow the definition of a feature without an attribute type, but would still require giving thought to the name of the feature defining type, in case it was later changed to derive from `RequiresFeatureAttribute` and used for analysis.

 We could then also consider allowing `FeatureSwitchDefinition` to omit the feature name string, and infer the feature name from the fully-qualified type name, though one would have to be careful when moving or renaming types.

-### Feature switches without feature attributes
+### Feature switches without feature types

-The proposed model for feature attributes requires introducing a separate attribute type for each feature switch.
+The proposed model for feature attributes requires introducing a separate type for each feature switch.
 An alternative is to uniformly use the feature name for both `FeatureCheck` and `FeatureGuard`.
 For example:

 ```csharp
 class RuntimeFeature {